aman-2-5/Secure-AWS-Multi-Tier-Architecture-Threat-Monitoring/README.md

 Network segmentation using VPC

-Controlled internet exposure
+Controlled internet exposure via routing

 Encryption of stored data

-Identity-based access control
+Identity-based access control (IAM)

 Principle of Least Privilege enforcement

 Comprehensive audit logging

-Unauthorized activity detection
+Detection of unauthorized activities

 ✅ Results

-The architecture successfully prevented unauthorized access to both storage and compute resources.
+The architecture successfully prevented unauthorized access attempts to both storage and compute resources.

 All malicious actions performed by the unprivileged user were: